 “Specific exercises, particularly those that contract the abdominal wall muscles and those that require head twisting can induce nausea as well,” Dunston says.

-Anyone who’s ever closed their eyes during sit-ups or tried to do camel pose at the end of a yoga class knows what happens when your body feels off balance: you get nauseous.
+Anyone who’s ever closed their eyes during sit-ups or tried to do camel pose at the end of a yoga class knows what happens when your body feels off balance: You get nauseated.

-If you’re involved in a competitive event in which there’s great pressure to succeed—like a race, sporting match, or weightlifting competition—you might experience occasional or constant performance anxiety, which can cause you to feel overly nervous and nauseous.
+If you’re involved in a competitive event in which there’s great pressure to succeed — like a race, sporting match, or weightlifting competition — you might experience occasional or constant performance anxiety, which can cause you to feel overly nervous and nauseated.